Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 - Equipment
 - Take a photo of a enemy storing them in your camera.
 - Deploy that stored enemy as your friend.

+Special thanks to GEMO#0176 for making models for most of the items and to SOM#0001 for doing most of the icons.

 1.0.0 - Initial Release
 - First 4 items + bandolier as an orb instead of pickup.